 When you’re sick, what happens?
 You call your boss, stay home and take care of yourself, right?
 You hydrate, rest, medicate and (hopefully) eat nutrient-rich foods that will help your body bounce back quickly.
 Of course, self care is a given when you’re ill.
-It may even seem silly to practice self care when you’re healthy at home.
-However, all those extra steps you take for yourself when you’re sick are very much needed right now while you’re social distancing.
-You’re spending a lot of time by yourself, disconnected from people and things that are your “normal.”
+However, all those extra steps you take for yourself when you’re sick are very much needed on a regular basis.
 So, what exactly is self care and how do you do it?

 Show yourself some love with our Healthy Guide to Self Care:

 No, not your physical temperature: Take your emotional temperature.
 Dr. Joan Cusack Handler suggested to readers in a recent Psychology Today article that you do this by asking yourself, and recording answers to, the following three questions:

 - What am I feeling?
 (It’s okay to have many feelings.)